swtheing/ADRL/README.md

 <div align=center>An overview of Deep Reinforcement Learning Methods</div>

 <br></br>
-*Welcome to STAR, FORK or SHARE our code!
+*We are applying ourself to developing an efficient, flexible and practical machine learning suite to share with Deep Learning researchers.
+Welcome to STAR, FORK or SHARE our code!
 More implementations of DRL Methods will be updated continuously!*
 <br></br>

 ## A Brief CodeTree for Reinforcement Suite